manishkallu01-wq/DATA510-Session-2/README.md

-## Economic Disruption and Unemployment Trend Analysis
+## Forecasting and Explaining U.S. Unemployment Through Macroeconomic Indicators

 > This project analyzes how major economic disruptions such as recessions, inflation, COVID-19, layoffs, and policy changes impact unemployment trends across industries and regions in the United States using public economic datasets.